LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/Classes.md

 ## What is Object Oriented Programming?
 Object oriented programming is mimicking real world objects in code.
-Everything in C# is essentaily a class, and we can instantiate objects from classes that we can manage at a smaller level.
+Everything in C# is essentially a class, and we can instantiate objects from classes that we can manage at a smaller level.

 ## What are Classes?
 A class is a blueprint for a specific type or category of object.